The role of the Board is to exercise good governance in the achievement of Northern Health’s stated objectives.

 Linda Rubinstein was appointed to the Northern Health Board on 1 July 2019.

 Mr John Watson

 John has had a long career in State and Local Government over more than four decades.
 He has held several leadership roles in Local Government including Chief Executive Officer of the former Shire of Bulla, Moonee Valley City Council and Hume City Council.
 John’s Victorian Government roles include periods as a Director, and then as Executive Director, of Local Government Victoria.

 John has been Chair of the Victoria Grants Commission since 2012 and was Chair of the Panel of Administrators of the Brimbank City Council from 2012 to 2016.
-He Chairs the Audit and Risk Committees of the Maroondah City Council, Moreland City Council, Central Goldfields Shire Council and Municipal Association of Victoria.
-He also sits as an independent member on the Audit and Risk Committees for the Greater City of Geelong, Wyndham City Council and Nillumbik Shire Council.
-He is the Independent Member of the Emergency Management Victoria Program Board.
+He Chairs or sits as an independent member on the Audit and Risk Committees for a number of Victorian local governments, the Municipal Association of Victoria and the Maryborough District Health Service.